andistoev/udacity-blockchain-developer-nanodegree--nd1309/README.md

 ### [Project 2 - Ethereum NFT Crypto Start Dapp](project2-ethereum-nft-crypto-star-dapp/README.md)

-Private BlockchainDigitalAssets Dapp is a private blockchain used as a star register.
+Ethereum CryptoStar Dapp is a star register.

-- You offer private blockchain as a service
+- User can register a star as a non-fungible token (ERC-721)
-- Fans of astronomy can register stars
+- User can search the stars
-- The first to register a star will be ist owner

 ### [Project 3 - Ethereum SupplyChain Dapp](project3-ethereum-supply-chain-n-data-auditing-dapp/README.md)